 - The key to getting people in the door is to build trust.
 Short of a direct referral from a friend, the best way to do this is to include a steady stream of fresh glowing patient reviews.
 Which is what our Online Review Builder does for you.

-- Make your own Black Friday….just don’t do it on the same day.
-It’s unlikely they’ll miss the doorbusters at their favorite store to have a hearing test and really there’s no reason to try to compete with steep discounts on flat screen TV’s.
-However, offering discounts on holiday-season appointment if they are scheduled on a specific day will help your patients enjoy everything the holidays represent and bring in extra income.
+- Make your own Black Friday …just don’t do it on the same day.
+It’s unlikely they’ll miss the doorbusters at their favorite store to have a hearing test and really there’s no reason to try to compete with steep discounts on flat-screen TVs.
+However, offering discounts on holiday-season appointments if they are scheduled on a specific day will help your patients enjoy everything the holidays represent and bring in extra income.

 - Thank the community — offer free hearing evaluations to people in your community on specific days.
 Or, consider offering free hearing evaluations to people who serve your community such as law enforcement, firemen and EMS workers, as a way to give back to the entire community.
 You can send the message out through all your marketing channels, such as PPC, that you’re giving back to the community and will offer a free hearing evaluation to the first 10 community pillars that respond to your message.

-- Make it irresistible.
+- Make irresistible offers.
 Offer a free trial of hearing aids the week before Thanksgiving to the first 20 people who respond.
 Alternately, consider offering a free test drive to folks for Thanksgiving Day.

 - Share the gift of hearing.
 Gift cards aren’t just for sweaters.
 Most people know someone who need a hearing aid.
 Advertise gift certificates for a full hearing evaluation, plus a discount on hearing aids if they need them.